lobotomy-x/uevr-docs/src/plugins/lua/api.md

 ### `uevr.api:dispatch_custom_event(event_name: string, event_data: string)`

 Dispatches an event that can be listened to on the C/C++ plugin side via `on_custom_event`.

+### `uevr.api:to_uobject(address: number)`

+Returns the [UEVR_UObject*](types/UObject.md) object at the specified address or nil if none is found.
+Address must be a full decimal or hexadecimal address including the base module address.
+Addresses copied from the UObjectHook GUI context menu work in this case.